 Software for Beginners to Digital Painting

-In 2004 the only options for digital painting I had were MS Paint, Adobe Photoshop and Corel Painter.
+In 2004 the only options for digital painting I personally had access to were MS Paint, Adobe Photoshop and Corel Painter.
 Fast forward to 2017 and there is a bewildering choice of software and tablets.

 These days getting into digital painting is easier and more affordable.